okalangkenneth/majestic-dolphin/content/pages/portfolio/project-1.md

   Applying statistics records to assist the marketing efforts of an inspection company in Uganda
 ---
-The application, is built using an API ,Blazor for the front end.
-In the system, they can create new agricultural produce , get an overview of the produce sales for the different produce types. the  tutorial is based on this tutorial from  [Pluralsight. ](https://app.pluralsight.com/library/courses/architecting-asp-dot-net-core-applications-best-practices/table-of-contents)
+The application is built using an API , Blazor for the front end.
+In the system, they can create new agricultural produce, get an overview of the produce sales for the different produce types.
+The  project is based on this tutorial from  [Pluralsight. ](https://app.pluralsight.com/library/courses/architecting-asp-dot-net-core-applications-best-practices/table-of-contents)

 ##### **STACK**